COVIDtoken/eth-hodler/README.md

 ### Game theory

-- If enough holders enter the contract, Price of ETH should go up, because ETH is removed from the market.
+- If enough holders enter the contract, Price of COVID should go up, because COVID is removed from the market.
-- Better than normal holding, since holders can claim from the fee-pot, after holding for the minimum time
+- Better than normal holding, since holders can claim from the fee-pot, after holding for the minimum time and eventually get a bonus too.
-- Should the ETH price spike to say $200 USD, immediate withdraw will still be possible.
+- Should the COVID price spike, immediate withdraw will still be possible.
-- HODL tokens may be trade-able on an exchange, and on face value 1 HODL = 1 ETH, should an exchange add them
+- HODL tokens may be trade-able on an exchange, and on face value 1 HODL = 1 COVID, should an exchange add them (TBA)